ammubhave/sibzy/README.md

 Running
 -------

-Navigate to the sibzy virtualenv folder
+Navigate to the sibzy virtualenv folder.
+If you already activated the virtualenv (i.e. you have a (sibzy) written on the left of the command prompt) then you can directly cd to the sibzy repo directory.
 ```
 source bin/activate
 cd www/sibzy